andy5211d/Standig-899D/README.md

 The Standig uses front panel switches (SMD Rework Station and Soldering Station) to switch 230V AC to the unit.
 However these switches also have 5V logic for the soft switching with I suspect with no internal protection!
-Simmulary the PCB has poor track layout and seperation between the 230V and the 5V parts with no PCB cutouts providing tracking distance enhancement.
+Simmulary the PCB has poor track layout and seperation between the 230V and the 5V parts with no PCB cutouts providing creepage distance enhancement.

 Also note:  Bleed resistor R4, in the Top Header area of the schematic, which is the 230V AC